niess/mulder/docs/source/interface.rst

    .. automethod:: material

-      Fetches a module's material to Mulder's global scope.
+      This method explictly maps the material *name* to its module definition.
       For example,

       >>> air = module.material("G4_AIR")  # doctest: +SKIP